axtk/axtk.github.io/x/fractal_nodejs_web_app_design.md

     getValue.ts # exports only `function getValue` (and possibly `type GetValueParams`)
 ```

+### `/src`

-All the code resides in the `src` directory. `src/server` contains the app server code, all other directories in `src` are optional.
+The application code resides in the `/src` directory.
+Other directories can serve auxiliary purposes, like `/dist` for the build result.
+All subdirectories of `/src` except `/src/server` are optional.

+### `/src/server`

+`/src/server` contains the app's server code.
+Just like the `/src` directory, `/src/server` can contain `utils` and `types`.
+It can also contain some server specific directories like `middleware`.

+### `/src/entries`

-The `src/entries` directory contains the app's entry points.
+The `/src/entries` directory contains the app's entry points.
 I recommend to start the app code at least with a single entry (called `main`).
 Creating an entry doesn't add too much complexity to the file structure but it draws an explicit boundary to the app code.
-Once another entry point is needed adding it will be very easy.
+Once another entry point is needed adding it will be easy.

-Each entry point in `src/entries` exports an Express Router (or a similar self-contained unit, if it's not an Express app) in `server.ts` or `server/index.ts`.
+Each entry point in `/src/entries` exports an Express Router (or a similar self-contained unit, if it's not an Express app) in `server.ts` or `server/index.ts`.
 With this convention, the tech stack behind the Express Router doesn't matter much to the app.
-This makes entry points easily pluggable (and unpluggable) in the app server code inside `src/server`.
+This makes entry points easily pluggable (and unpluggable) in the app server code inside `/src/server`.

-`src` and `src/server` can contain `utils` for shared utility functions, `types` for shared types (again with a single export per file named exactly as the export), `ui` for UI components.
-I prefer `ui` over `client` since the latter feels a little less direct and self-explanatory to a reader, but either name can work.

 Each entry point replicates the basic structure of the app (as mentioned in the *Key points* section) and can contain the same set of subdirectories as `src`: `server`, `utils`, `types`, `ui`.
 The recurrence of the same file structure across different parts of the app helps with both reading the code as well as with decision making while writing the code.

-`src/public` contains files directly exposed by the server.
-Each entry point can again have their own `public` directory exposed through the entry point's Express Router.
-As long as the public assets are specific to a single entry point they should stay inside the entry point's directory.
-Otherwise, they can be lifted to `src/public`.

-`src/lib` is a pre-package antechamber.
-In real-life, publishing a chunk of code as a standalone package takes time: it might need a number of iterations to take a stable shape in order to meet the current requirements and it might take time to actually publish it. `src/lib` should contain directories acting like standalone packages in regard to exports and imports. `src/lib` can also contain patched versions of existing external libs.

-Components in the `ui` directories should contain UI component directories (in `PascalCase` with React components) and/or feature directories in lower case.
-Each feature directory can further contain a set of component directories and/or other nested features.
+### `ui` or `client`

+Each entry point can contain its own `ui` (or `client`) directory for UI components.
+I prefer `ui` over `client` since the latter feels a little less direct and self-explanatory to a reader, but either name can work.
+UI components shared by multiple entry points can be located in `/src/ui`.

+Each component in a `ui` directory should be represented by a directory named after the component (in PascalCase with React components).
 Each component directory `X` should contain an `index` file (`index.tsx` with TS + React) exporting a component named `X` (and possibly `type XProps` with React components).

+Some UI component directories can in turn be grouped into feature directories inside `ui` (with kebab-cased names).
+Features nested inside other features (effectively creating a chained namespace) aren't disallowed but should still be added sparingly.

+### `utils`

+`utils` directories can occur in many places (in `/src`, `/src/server`, `/src/entries/<entry>`, in `ui` directories).
+Each file in `utils` contains a utility function, with a single export per file named exactly after that export.
+Some files in `utils` having a certain relation to each other can further be grouped into subdirectories.

+### `types`

+`types` directories contain TypeScript types.
+Again, one export per file named after the export: the `CustomEntity.ts` file exports `type CustomEntity`.

+### `const` or `constants`

+`const` or `constants` directories contain constants shared within the given context.

+### `public`

+The `public` directories contains files directly exposed by the server.
+These directories are named `public` (rather than `assets`, for example) to be explicitly clear that the files in these directories are not private.

+Each entry point can have their own `public` directory exposed through the entry point's Express Router.
+As long as the public files are specific to a single entry point they should stay inside the entry point's directory.
+This makes moving an entry point with all its essential assets to another location easier.

+Public files shared by multiple entry points can still be placed into `/src/public`.

+### `lib`

+The `lib` directories (such as `/src/lib`) are pre-package antechambers.
+In real-life, publishing a chunk of code as a standalone package takes time: it might need a number of iterations to take a stable shape in order to meet the necessary requirements and it might take time to actually publish it. `lib` should contain directories acting like standalone packages in regard to exports and imports. `lib` can also contain patched versions of existing external libs.

 ~